pcwerk/data-science/README.md

-Data Science Tool Kit.
 This project is designed to help students to quickly get into data science.
+Before getting started, students should first clone this repository to their local computer.
+As with all open learning and opensource platforms, pull requests are glad accepted.

 # Data-Science Tools